brilliapps/dart_tips_solutions_informal/README.md

     }
   }

 // So the hashcode may be equal but the identical operator works fine and says as it should that the both objects are not equal.
-This seems to be possible only
+This seems to be possible only because there exists one more hidden id like ultimateIdentityHashCode that is checked agains when anything else fails.

 ///